Hello, world

 As TDD practitioners, we write the tests first, so let's write a new failing test.

-Do note that the test functions now have a descriptive (and long) name.
+Do note that the test method now have a descriptive (and long) name.
 It's important to give descriptive names to your tests, so you can know what to do when they fail.

 After running the tests we'll see an error message like this: